 Perhaps the difference lies not in the execution of the move, but in the timing.
 Some videos immortalizing the phenomenon of the Graduation Dab show students “doing the dab” either after receiving their diploma, almost like a celebratory fist pump, a sign of victory.
-Others do the dab on their approach to the podium and their principals (in this latter case it seems to me that the dab almost resembles a salute to the principal).
+Others do the dab on their approach to the podium and their principals (in this latter case it seems to me that to the principal).

 Some school bodies even embraced the motion intentionally.
 At the graduation ceremony of Waiakea High, the class president is seen leading the entire class in a group dab, just after moving their tassels, which signifies their academic accomplishment.
 I even found the dab at the university level: UNC Chapel Hill seemed to have no issue with its graduates “hitting the dab.”
 The school tweeted a photo of students dabbing along with a link to the live feed of this year’s graduation.
 As I continued to click on more videos, I was even more surprised to see footage of the Scripps National Spelling Bee, where several very young contestants celebrated correct answers by doing the dab.